evhub/bbopt/README.md

 ```
 pip install bbopt
 ```
-or, to also install the extra dependencies necessary for running BBopt's examples, run `pip install bbopt[dev]`.
+or, to also install the extra dependencies necessary for running BBopt's examples, run `pip install bbopt[examples]`.

 ## Basic Usage